havatv/qgismultidistancebufferplugin/help/source/index.rst

-If 100 and 200 are provided as distances, the result dataset will consist of two zones / bands / (multi)polygons - one will contain all areas that are within 100 units from the geometries of the input vector layer (including the geometries themselves), the other will contain all areas that are from 100 to 200 units from the geometries of the input vector layer.
+If 100 and 200 are provided as distances, the result dataset will consist of two zones / bands / (multi)polygons - one will contain all areas that are within 100 units from the geometries of the input vector layer (including the geometries themselves) and will have its *distance* field set to 100; the other will contain all areas that are from 100 to 200 units from the geometries of the input vector layer and will have its *distance* field set to 200.

 The buffer distances (decimal numbers) can be specified by the user in any order.